Grigori Aleksandrov: Early life and collaboration with Eisenstein

-Aleksandrov was born Grigori Vasilyevich Mormonenko in Yekaterinburg, Russia in 1903.
+Aleksandrov was born in Yekaterinburg, Russia in 1903.
 Starting at age nine, Aleksandrov worked odd jobs at the Ekaterinburg Opera Theater, eventually making his way to assistant director.
 He also pursued a musical education, studying violin at the Ekaterinburg Musical School, from which he graduated in 1917.

 Aleksandrov came to Moscow after studying directing and briefly managing a movie theater.
 In 1921, while acting with the Proletcult Theatre he met a then 23-year-old Sergei Eisenstein.
 In 1923, Aleksandrov was given the main role in Eisenstein's adaptation of Alexander Ostrovsky’s 1868 comedy Enough Stupidity in Every Wise Man (Na vsyakovo mudretsa dovolno prostoty) and in Eisenstein's first film Glumov's Diary (Дневник Глумова), a short film that was included in the play.
 Eisenstein and Aleksandrov collaborated on several plays before Eisenstein made his first feature-length film, Strike, which Aleksandrov co-wrote with Eisenstein, Ilya Kravchunovsky, and Valeryan Pletnyov.
-Next came Eisenstein's landmark Battleship Potemkin, in which Aleksdanrov played Ippolit Giliarovsky.
+Next came Eisenstein's landmark Battleship Potemkin, in which Aleksandrov played Ippolit Giliarovsky.
 Aleksandrov co-directed Eisenstein's next two features, October: Ten Days That Shook the World and The General Line, which were also their last works in the silent era.

 Along with Eisenstein's other major collaborator, cinematographer Eduard Tisse, Aleksandrov joined the director when he came to Hollywood in the early 1930s.
 He also traveled with them to Mexico for the filming of Eisenstein's unrealized project about the country.
 An edited version of the footage, known as ¡Que viva México!, was put together by Aleksandrov in 1979.